-Once you are logged in, the Portal starts you off in your Okera Home page.
+Once you are logged in, the UI starts you off in your Okera Home page.
 From here, you can directly access most of your options.

 You will see a quick access list of your recently starred datasets and your user tags.
 Clicking on one of the tags opens a list of your datasets with that tag.